 The practice of restraint of thought brings peace and harmony to the individual, and restraint of speech and bodily actions gives peace to others.
 It is through the mind that all evil or unwholesome actions are performed.
 If this mind within is well-guarded with attentiveness, then wars and conflicts without would naturally be kept in check.

 Faith is the source of the way and the mother of all virtue and merit.
-It increases all virtue and eradicates all doubt.
+It increases all virtue and eradicates all doubts.
 It is the beginning of the supreme way.
+(Avatamsaka Sutra)

-According to the seed that is sown so is the fruit ye reap there from, Doers of good will gather good, Doers of evil will reap evil.
+According to the seed that is sown so is the fruit ye reap therefrom, Doers of goodwill gather good, Doers of evil will reap evil.
 Sown is the seed, and thou shalt taste, the fruit thereof.
+(Buddha)

 Karma is like the wind.
 Good karma blows sentient beings toward good places where they will experience joy.
 Bad karma blows sentient beings toward bad places where they will experience suffering.
 (Explanation of the Mahayana)

 The power of karma is incredible; it exerts its influence over great distances.
-When the fruit of retribution have ripened, there is nowhere you can hide.
+When the fruit of retribution has ripened, there is nowhere you can hide.
+(Collection of Rules)